7challa/utilities/README.md

-**This repository contains general utilities/common how to's etc., **
+**This repository contains general utilities/common how to's etc. **